 In this section, you will learn how to manipulate rational expressions.
 Here are the sections within this lesson:

 To understand rational expressions (fractions) that also include variable expressions (letters), it is necessary to have a respectable understanding of fractions that do not contain variables.
-These videos may prove useful for those viewers who need to review some basic skills that involve fractions.
+These lessons/videos may prove useful for those viewers who need to review some basic skills that involve fractions.

 Rational expressions are fractions.
 The word rational is based on the word ratio, which roughly means a comparison or union of two quantities.